Hi, I'm Viktoria Saxby

 Thank you for visiting this website - that means you're seeking a partner to work on Inclusion & Diversity for your company or organization.

 Below you can read more about my 30 years of experience on the subject matter.
 Research shows successful I&D work is a win/win for all.

 As this work is both my profession and my calling, I'd love to learn more about you and your goals - and help you reach them.

 Why do I love working with inclusion & diversity?
 Because it's all about making people, groups, organizations, individuals - and places - thrive.
 When it comes to gender equality, it should be a given that a world where all humans get to participate with their full potential, skills, and talents is ultimately a better one for everyone.

 What I know for sure is that a more representative and inclusive world ultimately is a win/win for all.

 My life's motto is It always seems impossible - until it´s done.

-I've worked with business leaders from pretty much all sectors and industries.
-By now, I have experience working with 100+ clients and trained 10000+ persons - from the Private, Public, and International sectors.
-I´ve also worked with everything from gang members in Los Angeles to advising Politicians and coaching the highest leadership of the Armed Forces and Police Departments.
+By now, I've worked with business leaders from pretty much all sectors and industries and have experience working with 100+ clients and trained 10000+ persons - from the Private, Public, and International sectors.
+I´ve also worked with everything from gang members in Los Angeles to advising Politicians and CEOs, to coaching the highest leadership of the Armed Forces and Police Departments.

 I am the author of the book The New Man: About Boys, Men & the End of the Battle of the Sexes (2019), and co-author of anthologies on Inclusive Futures (2020, 2022).